Veeam Positioned in the Leaders Quadrant of the Gartner 2017 Magic Quadrant for Data Center Backup and Recovery Solutions

 - Second consecutive year positioned as a Leader

-- Rich functionality and simple recovery options for VMware and Hyper-V environments helps to make Veeam the fastest-growing company in the backup industry for the last several years

 Veeam® Software, the Availability for the Always-On Enterprise™ innovator, today announced that Gartner, Inc. has positioned the company within the Leaders quadrant in the July 2017 Magic Quadrant for Data Center Backup and Recovery Solutions for the second consecutive year.
-The company improved on its Completeness of Vision and Ability to Execute in the Leaders quadrant, with the company overtaking Commvault in market share and industry leader recognition, We believe Veeam is the vendor of choice for Enterprises across the globe.
+The company improved on its Completeness of Vision and Ability to Execute in the Leaders quadrant and ranked 4th as the largest 2016 global Backup and Recovery Software vendor for Storage Management, behind Veritas, IBM, and Dell.
+We believe Veeam is the vendor of choice for Enterprises across the globe.

 The 2017 "Magic Quadrant for Data Center Backup and Recovery Solutions" is an update to the "Magic Quadrant for Data Center Backup and Recovery Software" that was last published in June 2016.
 "As the backup and recovery market has hundreds of vendors, this report narrows the focus down to those that have a very strong presence worldwide in the upper-end midmarket and large enterprise environments."